mdsteiner/EFAtools/tests/testthat/_snaps/efa_screen.md

       -- Sampling adequacy and sphericity --------------------------------------------

       v The overall KMO value for your data is marvellous (Overall KMO = <num>).
-      These data are probably suitable for factor analysis.
+      These data are probably suitable for factor analysis (verbal bands: Kaiser & Rice, 1974).

       !
 Bartlett's test of sphericity was not computed; no sample size (N) was supplied.

       -- Multicollinearity -----------------------------------------------------------

       v Determinant: <num>.
+No concern (a value near 0 signals multicollinearity;
+      Field, 2018).
-No concern (a value near 0 signals multicollinearity). v Condition number: <num> (condition index <num>).
+      v Condition number: <num> (condition index <num>).
 No concern (index below 10;
       Belsley, Kuh & Welsch, 1980).